fncbook/fnc/chapter6/euler.md

 The method is called **consistent** if $\tau_{i+1}(h)\to 0$ as $h\to 0$.
 ::::

-The following follows immediately from the definitions.
+One result follows immediately from the definitions:

 :::{prf:lemma}
 If $\phi(t,u,0)=f(t,u)$ for any function $u$, then the method {eq}`onestepODE` is consistent.